fengshenx/LR_GainMap_HDR_Export_Plugin/README.md

 Although Lightroom currently supports Heic display, it does not support output in Heic format.
 This plug-in will solve this problem.

-Note: Currently only Lightroom Classic and MacOS are supported.
+Note: Currently only Lightroom Classic and MacOS Sequoia are supported.

 # Add to LR
 * Open the Lightroom Classic Plugin Manager.